Skip to Content

 • Warm the oil in a Dutch oven over medium heat.
 Add the lamb, cover, and bring it to a boil.
 Stir every 3 minutes to ensure even cooking.

-• Once the lamb changes color and starts releasing water, continue cooking over medium heat for 20-30 minutes until the water reabsorbs.
-Then, set the meat aside.
+• When the lamb changes color and starts releasing water, continue cooking over medium heat for 20-30 minutes until the water reabsorbs.
+Set it aside.

-• Cut the lavash in half or form it into a U-shape and serve with fresh lemon wedges and pickled green chiles.
+• Cut the lavash in half or form it into a U-shape to serve.

 Notes